ClarityNLP/ClarityNLP/docs/algorithms/size_measurement_finder.rst

 ============

-The source code for the size measurement finder module is located in `finder/size_measurement_finder.py`.
+The source code for the size measurement finder module is located in ``nlp/finder/size_measurement_finder.py``.

 Inputs
 ------

-A single string, the sentence to be processed.
+A single string, the sentence to be scanned for size measurements.

 Outputs
 -------

-A JSON array containing these fields for each size measurement:
+A JSON array containing these fields for each size measurement found:

 ===========  ==============================================================
 Field Name   Explanation